 Caxton was born in Kent and after schooling was apprenticed to a London wool merchant.
 Later he spent many years in Bruges and Holland, rising to an eminent position among his fellow merchants.
 He went to Cologne and embraced the new technique of printing and acquired a press in order to publish his translations of various French books.
 Bringing his press to England he rented premises at the sign of the Red Pale in Westminster.
 Between 1473 and his death he published a hundred books.
+He was a member of the Mercers Company.
 His wife's name is not known but his daughter Elizabeth married Gerard Crop.
 Caxton died in the early part of 1492 and was buried in the churchyard of St Margaret's Westminster.

 Memorials in St Margaret's Westminster